JHPark9090/ClaudeCode/LINE_COUNTING_GUIDE.md

-# Line Counting Guide - Regular Tracking System
+# Line Counting Guide - Enhanced Tracking System

-This guide explains how to track lines of code generated on a regular basis using the same rules as **CODE_GENERATION_DETAILED_COUNT.md**.
+This guide explains how to track lines of code generated on a regular basis with enhanced capabilities including code/document separation, major edit detection, and flexible date range queries.

 ---

 ## Line Counting Rules

-These are the same rules from CODE_GENERATION_DETAILED_COUNT.md:
+The system follows 7 comprehensive rules:

-1. ✓ Each file creation counts all lines in the file
+1. ✓ **Each file creation counts all lines in the file**
-2. ✓ Each edit counts only the lines changed
+2. ✓ **Each edit counts only the lines changed**
-3. ✓ Multiple edits to the same file are counted separately
+3. ✓ **Multiple edits to the same file are counted separately**
+4. ✓ **Major edits (>50% changed) count as new file + edited lines**
-4. ✓ Comments and blank lines are included (part of code structure)
+5. ✓ **Comments and blank lines are included** (part of code structure)
-5. ✓ All file types counted: .py, .md, .sh, .txt
+6. ✓ **All file types counted**: .py, .md, .sh, .txt, .pdf
+7. ✓ **Separate tracking**: Code (.py, .sh) vs Documents (.md, .txt, .pdf)

 ---